Convolutional and Deep Learning based techniques for Time Series Ordinal Classification: Related Works

 Other approaches to ordinal classification, such as \cite{gaussian_ordinal}, rely on Gaussian Processes (GP) to develop an ordinal regressor: GP for Ordinal Regression (GPOR).
 The performance of this new method has been compared against SVORs techniques in several datasets, and the results showed a good generalisation capacity and competitive performance.
-Furthermore, inspired by this approach and previous SVOR methods, Srijith et al. in \cite{gaussian_ordinal_2} have proposed a sparse GPOR using Leave-One-Out cross-validation to perform model selection (LOO-GPOR), a probabilistic least squares ordinal regressor (PLSOR) \cite{gaussian_ordinal_3} and a semi-supervised ordinal regressor using GP \cite{gaussian_ordinal_4}.
+Furthermore, inspired by this approach and previous SVOR methods, Srijith et al. in \cite{gaussian_ordinal_2} have proposed a sparse GPOR using Leave-One-Out cross-validation to perform model selection (LOO-GPOR), a probabilistic least squares ordinal regressor (PLSOR) \cite{gaussian_ordinal_3}, and a semi-supervised ordinal regressor using GP \cite{gaussian_ordinal_4}.
+Several recent works have been published in the literature, such as ORFEO \cite{gomez2024orfeo}, which focuses on specific problems where the ordinal output is derived from the original continuous output.
+ORFEO is an artificial neural network that simultaneously optimises both outputs using a loss function that linearly combines ordinal classification and regression outputs.
+Marudi \textit{et al.} \cite{marudi2024decision} presented a novel decision tree-based method for ordinal classification that utilises a generalisation of the entropy measure for ordinal variables, along with an ordinal information gain ratio to assess the importance of each variable in the decision-making process.

-Deep learning for ordinal classification problems is an area that has been less explored up to now, with some works such as \cite{clm} or \cite{clm_2}, which studied the application of a new output layer based on Cumulative Link Models (CLMs) together with a Quadratic Weighted Kappa (QWK) loss function.
+DL for ordinal classification problems is an area that has been less explored up to now, with some works such as \cite{clm} or \cite{clm_2}, which studied the application of a new output layer based on Cumulative Link Models (CLMs) together with a Quadratic Weighted Kappa (QWK) loss function.
 This approach has been proposed for tackling ordinal image classification problems, for which excellent results are achieved in comparison to nominal approaches.
 A recent work \cite{clm_novel} has taken this idea to approach the field of Aesthetic Quality Control (AQC), developing a DL architecture with CLM as the output layer and cross-entropy as the cost function.
 The results have demonstrated the capacity of the network to take advantage of the ordinal nature of AQC problems, improving performance over previous nominal approximations.
+Furthermore, Rosati \textit{et al.} \cite{rosati2024learning} proposed two novel ordinal-hierarchical deep learning methodologies: hierarchical Conditional Likelihood Models (CLM), based on the CLM framework, and hierarchical-ordinal binary decomposition.
+Both approaches effectively model the ordinal structure across different hierarchical levels of the labels.
+Finally, \cite{vargas2023generalised} introduced a soft labelling approach based on generalised triangular distributions, which enables the model to minimise errors associated in distant classes on the ordinal scale.